jmethao/Project_3/README.md

 OpenLayers.
 OpenLayers.
 Accessed January 2025.
 I, Mai Houa Hang, used this website for help with learning how to use OpenLayers with JavaScript and locating what files I would need to download locally to use this library.
 Retrieved from https://openlayers.org/

 OpenLayers.
 OpenLayers GitHub Release v6.15.1.
 Accessed January 2025.
-I, Mai Houa Hang, used this GitHub page to download files for the project.
+I, Mai Houa Hang, used this GitHub page to download the Openlayers zip folder in order to use the library for this project.
 Retrieved from https://github.com/openlayers/openlayers/releases/tag/v6.15.1

 OpenLayers.
 Heatmap of Earthquakes Example.
 Accessed January 2025.
 I, Mai Houa Hang, used this website for guidance in general on how to code my OpenLayers heatmap on my script_mai.js file.
 Retrieved from https://openlayers.org/en/latest/examples/heatmap-earthquakes.html